djxprice/flownotes/README.md

 ### 5) Use the extension
 1. Click the FlowNotes toolbar icon.
 2. Make sure you have an open, logged-in Salesforce tab.
-3. Click “Check Salesforce Session”.
+3. Click "Check Salesforce Session".
-4. If a session is detected, you’ll see:
+4. If a session is detected, you'll see:
    - User: your name (from Chatter users/me)
-   - Org: your org’s domain (e.g., `my-domain.my.salesforce.com`)
+   - Org: your org's domain (e.g., `my-domain.my.salesforce.com`)
-5. “Clear Cache” only clears FlowNotes’ cached state; it doesn’t sign you out of Salesforce.
+5. "Clear Cache" only clears FlowNotes' cached state; it doesn't sign you out of Salesforce.

 FlowNotes works with whichever Salesforce tab is currently open and logged in.

 ---

 ### Troubleshooting
-- No Salesforce tab / not logged in:
+- **No Salesforce tab / not logged in:**
-  - Open a Salesforce tab and sign in, then click “Check Salesforce Session”.
+  - Open a Salesforce tab and sign in, then click "Check Salesforce Session".
-- Session cookie missing:
+- **Session cookie missing:**
   - Some enterprise policies or browser settings can block cookie access.
 Ensure standard Chrome cookie behavior for first-party Salesforce pages.
-- API disabled or limited:
+- **API disabled or limited:**
   - Your profile/permission set must allow API access to use REST endpoints.
-- Multiple orgs/tabs:
+- **Multiple orgs/tabs:**
   - FlowNotes uses the first active Salesforce tab.
 Close others or make the target tab active and try again.

 ---